 - Roots: L4, L5, S1, S2, S3

 - Tibial portion – Innervates the muscles in the posterior compartment of the thigh (apart from the short head of the biceps femoris), and the hamstring component of adductor magnus.
 Innervates all the muscles in the posterior compartment of the leg and sole of the foot.

 - Common fibular portion – Short head of biceps femoris, all muscles in the anterior and lateral compartments of the leg and extensor digitorum brevis.

-- Tibial portion: Innervates the skin on the posterolateral and medial surfaces of the foot as well as the sole of the foot.
+- Tibial portion: supplies the skin of the posterolateral leg, lateral foot and the sole of the foot.

-- Common fibular portion: Innervates the skin on the anterolateral surface of the leg and the dorsal aspect of the foot.
+- Common fibular portion: supplies the skin of the lateral leg and the dorsum of the foot.